fawaz-dabbaghieh/msa_to_gfa/README.md

   -o OUT_GFA, --out OUT_GFA
                         Output GFA name/path
   -n SEQ_NAMES, --seq_name_tsv SEQ_NAMES
-                        A tsv with two columns, first is sequence names, second is a shortened or abbreviated name -c COLORS, --nodes_info COLORS
+                        A tsv with two columns, first is sequence names, second is a shortened or abbreviated name
+  -c COLORS, --nodes_info COLORS
-                        Output JSON file with nodes information --log LOG_FILE        Log file name/path.
-Default = out_log.log
+                        Output JSON file with nodes information

 ```

-You simply need to provide the MSA in a FASTA format, the output file location.
-And in case the sequence names in the FASTA file
-is a bit long or complicated and you want to simplify these names (because these names will be used as the path names in the GFA output)
+Required arguments here are:
+- `-f, --in_msa` for input MSA in FASTA format
+- `-o, --out` for the path/name of output GFA.
+Other arguments:
+- `--compact` which is recommended to compact linear stretches of nodes in the graph
-, you can provide a TSV file with first column has the same sequence names in the FASTA file (without the ">") and the second column
-is the abbreviation or the the other name you want to be used.
+- `-n, --seq_name_tsv` which is a TSV file with two columns, first column is the original fasta sequence ids without the ">" character, and the second column is a shorter name for the same sequences, in case the user wants to use abbreviations or a smaller sequence ids for the sequences.
 E.g:
 We have the following 3 amino acid sequences:
 ```
 >seq1